ubc-library-rc/intro-git/content/lesson_plan.md

 At the end of this workshop, attendees will be able to:

 - Create a Git repository on their local machine and track changes
-- Create a remote repository on Github
+- Create a remote repository on GitHub
 - Link a local Git repository to a remote GitHub repository and sync changes
 - List Git and GitHub features for project development and team collaboration